quasimatic/glance-dom/docs/glossary.md

 ## default options
 implicit options on the target.

+##case-insensitive
+Treating or interpreting upper- and lowercase letters as being the same.

+##case-sensitive
+Treating or interpreting upper- and lowercase letters as being different.

 ## filter
 Option used for limiting the found targets down to some smaller set.